-Anne Rounce, a 2007 Merrimack graduate, recently competed her fourth season at Merrimack and owns a 43-36 career coaching record with a .600 winning percentage in just five previous seasons leading the Navy and Gold.
+Anne Rounce, a 2007 Merrimack graduate, enters her sixth season at Merrimack and owns a 60-40 career coaching record with a .600 winning percentage in just five previous seasons leading the Navy and Gold.

 Four players garnered All-America honors in 2011 under Rounce’s tutelage.
 April Daugherty, the 2011 Northeast-10 Conference Player of the Year, became the first player in program history to earn two All-America nods.
-Kerri Bergquist, the 2011 Northeast-10 Goalie of the Year, and Jen Otis both joined Daugherty on the All-America first team while Katie Zubkus earned a spot on the second team.
+Bergquist, the 2011 NE-10 Goalie of the Year, and Jen Otis both joined Daugherty on the All-America first team while classmate Katie Zubkus earned a spot on the second team.

-In 2011, the Warriors attained the highest national ranking in program history as they finished the year ranked #3 in the NFHCA National Poll.
-Merrimack set a new record for most consecutive victories by any team in school history, rattling off 17-straight wins.
+In 2011, the Warriors attained the highest national ranking in program history as they finished the year ranked No. 3 in the NFHCA National Poll.
+Merrimack set a new record for most consecutive victories by any team in school history, rattling off 17-straight wins at one point.

 The Warriors sported an 8-11 record and 4-6 league mark in 2010.
 Rounce led Merrimack to the program's first-ever victories over Stonehill and Bentley during the 2010 campaign.
 Five players earned Northeast-10 Conference postseason honors at the conclusion of the season.

 Rounce orchestrated the biggest one-year turnaround in program history in her second year.
 With five wins in her first year, Rounce won a program-record 13 in 2009 and also took her team to the NE-10 Semifinals for the first time in school history.
 For engineering an eight-game improvement and national ranking as high as No. 8, she was recognized as the 2009 Division II Field Hockey Coach of the Year on November 16 by womensfieldhockey.com.